jxiw/MambaInLlama/README.md

 messages = [[
     {
         "role": "user",
-        "content": "## Question: \n\nFarmer Brown has 20 animals on his farm, all either chickens or cows.
+        "content": "Farmer Brown has 20 animals on his farm, all either chickens or cows.
 They have a total of 70 legs, all together.
-How many of the animals are chickens? ## Instruction \n\nPlease answer this question by first reasoning and then providing your answer.", },
+How many of the animals are chickens?", },
 ]]